-The use of walrus ivory and an ostrich egg underscores the close, historic trade and migration links between the west coast of India and the east coast of Africa, as well as the middle east (the Arabian ostrich from the Gulf area was known into the nineteenth century and became extinct in 1966.)
+The use of walrus tusk and an ostrich egg underscores the close, historic trade and migration links between the west coast of India and the east coast of Africa, as well as the middle east (the Arabian ostrich from the Gulf area was known into the nineteenth century and became extinct in 1966.)
 Ostrich eggs were prized in Europe since antiquity for use as containers for sacred oils, perfumes, and as drinking vessels (Syndram & Scherner, 2004, p.
 87).
 Ostrich eggs even came to symbolise the Resurrection in medieval cathedrals and many were decorated with silver and gilt mounts accordingly.

 The use of the egg here is likely to be purely decorative.
 The combination of the tusks, the egg and the silver is striking, sculptural and unusual.
 The egg is in excellent condition.
 There are no losses to the egg, tusks or silver.